 The Spanish vowels

-Spanish has a very simple vowel system, comprising the following five vowels: [i], [e], [a], [o] and [u], as in piso ‘apartment’, peso ‘weight’, paso ‘step’, poso ‘sediment’ and puso ‘he/she put’.
+Spanish has a straightforward vowel system consisting of five vowels: [i], [e], [a], [o] and [u], which can be found in words like piso ‘apartment’, peso ‘weight’, paso ‘step’, poso ‘sediment’ and puso ‘he/she put’.

 Table 1 The Spanish vowels